 • Sustainable Communities: sustainability measures

-Chicory has grown in Lawrence County, South Dakota since at least the late 1800's.
-Originally grown by European immigrants, chicory seeds were transported across the prairie for landscaping and homemade chicory root coffee.
+Chicory has grown in Lawrence County, South Dakota since at least the late 1800’s.
+Originally grown by European immigrants, chicory seeds were transported across the prairie for landscaping and to grow crops ultimately harvested into homemade chicory root coffee.
 Today, chicory is a cash crop in other areas of the country and the root is ground for human consumption in coffee, cereals, and nutrition bars.

-From 2001 - 2018, Lawrence County, SD experienced nine years of extreme drought or below-normal precipitation.
+From 2001 – 2018, Lawrence County, SD experienced nine years of extreme drought or below-normal precipitation.
 Chicory is drought tolerant with a deep tap root.
-In 2019, chicory was placed on the Lawrence County, South Dakota, noxious weed list.
-In the valley where Three Heart Farm sits, the weed board's concern is that the broad leaf plant is not native to the area and competes with other forage.
+In 2019, chicory was placed on the Lawrence County, South Dakota, noxious weeds list.
+In the valley where Three Heart Farm sits, the weed board’s concern is that the broad leaf plant is not native to the area and competes with other forages.
 Listed as a noxious weed prohibits the sale of hay containing seeded chicory.
-Other neighboring farms have annually applied post emergence herbicides which have been ineffective.
+Two of three adjacent neighboring farms and ranches have annually applied post emergence herbicides which has limited effectiveness.
+The third neighbor does not apply herbicides.
+Instead, he attempts to control his chicory with cattle grazing which is also minimally effective.

 2. Three Heart Farm remains committed to long-term sustainable organic farming practices while complying with the state laws regarding the control of county noxious weeds.